 - Please contact us a minimum of 3-4 weeks before you hope to begin screening abstracts.

 - The average search takes 1-2 weeks to develop.
 Some may be faster, others longer.
 Particularly complex searches, those with multiple questions, and those requiring non-standard databases take longer to develop, run, and update.

 - Multiple iterations may be required to achieve the proper balance of precision and recall.
 We will work with you to review initial results to ensure relevance.

 - At any given time, we have multiple reviews in the queue, and it may take 1-2 weeks to schedule our first consultation.

 - A protocol with key PICO questions delineated.
 If not available, you can use the "Literature Search Planning Form" for each question.

-- 3-5 relevant citations to articles you would expect to find from the literature search
+- 5-10 relevant citations to articles you would expect to find from the literature search.

-- Given the expertise and significant time commitment involved in this work, it is our policy that librarians' contribution be recognized with co-authorship of manuscripts.
+- Given the expertise and significant time commitment involved in this work, it is our policy that librarians' contributions be recognized with co-authorship of manuscripts when appropriate.

 - Priority is given to current Duke Health faculty, staff, and students.